library(palmerpenguins)

 In the previous section, we defined the power of a test as the probability of rejecting the null hypothesis under a specific alternative hypothesis.
 Let’s define that more precisely, and explore the implications of having low power.

-Definition 11.1 (Power of a test) Consider testing a null hypothesis \(H_0: \theta = \theta_0\).
+Definition 11.2 (Power of a test) Consider testing a null hypothesis \(H_0: \theta = \theta_0\).
 The test calculates a test statistic \(T\) from the observed data and rejects the null hypothesis if \(T \in R\), where \(R\) the rejection region.
 The power of the test under the alternative \(H_A: \theta = \theta_A\) is \[ \Pr(T \in R \mid \theta = \theta_A). \]

 For example, consider a \(t\) test for a coefficient, as described in Section 11.2.
-We often test the null hypothesis \(H_0: \beta_j = 0\), forming a \(t\) statistic and rejecting the null if \(|t| \geq t_{N - p}^{1 - \alpha/2}\).
+We often test the null hypothesis \(H_0: \beta_j = 0\), forming a \(t\) statistic and rejecting the null if \(|t| \geq t_{n - p}^{1 - \alpha/2}\).
 This defines the rejection region \(R\).
 The power of this test hence depends on the data, the sample size, and, crucially, the true slope \(\beta_j\).
 It is easier to detect a difference if the sample size is large or the true slope is very different from zero; it is hard to detect a small effect in a small sample.

-Example 11.4 (Power of the t test for a coefficient) If the power of a test depends on both the sample size and the effect size, we can consider the power as a bivariate function of these and make a plot of this function.
+Example 11.6 (Power of the t test for a coefficient) If the power of a test depends on both the sample size and the effect size, we can consider the power as a bivariate function of these and make a plot of this function.
 In principle, one could do this analytically by considering a specific data and response distribution and calculating the rejection probabilities, but we will do it by simulation, which is easier.

 We will consider a univariate regression problem: there is only one predictor and we want to test whether its association with \(Y\) is nonzero.
 We’ll consider combinations of sample sizes from 10 to 70, and true slopes from \(\beta_1 = 0.1\) to \(\beta_1 = 0.7\).
-We can use expand.grid() to make a data frame giving all the combinations of these:
+We can use expand.grid()

-setups <- expand.grid(N = seq(10, 70, by = 10),
+<- expand.grid(n = seq(10, 70, by = 10),

-beta1 = seq(0.1, 0.7, by = 0.1))
+setups beta1 = seq(0.1, 0.7, by = 0.1))

 To calculate the power at each configuration, we’ll simulate 500 datasets and get the sampling distribution of the \(p\) value reported by R for the coefficient, then count how often \(p < 0.05\).
 That is the power.
 We will keep the error variance fixed at \(\sigma^2 = 1\), though a different variance (or a different error distribution) would also change the power.

-setups$power <- NA
+$power <- NA

 for (row in seq_len(nrow(setups))) {

-beta1 <- setups$beta1[row]
+n <- setups$beta1[row]

-pop <- population(
+<- population(

-x = predictor("rnorm", mean = 0, sd = 1),
+pop x = predictor(rnorm, mean = 0, sd = 1),

 y = response(